Richard Kelly Kemick

 Richard Kelly Kemick (born 28 December 1989) is a Canadian author, journalist, and poet.
-Most notably, he has published a book of poetry, a short story collection, and a book of creative nonfiction.
+Most notably, he has published a book of poetry, a short story collection, and two books of creative nonfiction.

 Biography

 Kemick was born in Calgary, Alberta.

 In 2012, he graduated with a BA degree from the University of British Columbia, followed by an MA from the University of New Brunswick in 2014.
 In 2020, he received a PhD in English literature from the University of Calgary.